ctrl-alt-del/devenv/README.md

 After the .bash_profile is created, restart the git bash to let the changes take effect.

 ## Curl (Optional, Curl should come with Git by default.
-If it is not, you can download and configure it by following the instruction in below)
+If it is not, you can download and configure it manually by following the instruction in below)

 Download the latest curl for Windows from here: http://curl.haxx.se/download.html

 Choose the curl-[version].zip from source achieve to download.

-When it is done, unzip it to the directory your chose, in this example, it would be /c/usr/bin.
+Once it is done, unzip it to /c/usr/bin/curl, or whatever directory your chose.

-Once it is unzipped, rename the unzipped folder to "curl" (without quotes)

 Run git bash as administrator, then go to the bin of git bash by running:
 ```sh